 Google Data Studio (GDS) was released in 2016 as part of the Google Analytics 360 suite.
-It’s a fully web-based solution that allows you to create customisable charts and reports in seconds.
+It’s a fully web-based solution that allows you to create customised charts and reports in seconds.
 It’s also designed primarily for consumers and small businesses.

-Power BI was unveiled in 2013 and released to the general public just a year before GDS.
+Power BI was unveiled in 2013 and released to the public just a year before GDS.
 It provides interactive charts with powerful business intelligence capabilities, and is backed by the full weight of Office 365 services.
 Power BI has desktop and cloud-based versions, and it targets medium-sized businesses and large enterprises.

 Ease of use